-This program offers the option to earn a secondary degree in Public Affairs, if they wish.
+This program offers the option to earn a secondary degree in Public Affairs if you wish.

-While each program does vary from school to school, American Library Association accredited schools must have a curriculum that fits the accreditation standards.
-The primary focus of this type of program is teaching students how to classify and use data or the books and other objects that hold data in order to preserve knowledge and make knowledge accessible to people.
-Library programs also have a heavy emphasis on how to promote literacy in the community.
+While each program differs from school to school, American Library Association-accredited schools must have a curriculum that fits the accreditation standards.
+The primary focus of this type of program is teaching students how to classify and use data or books and other objects that hold data to preserve knowledge and make knowledge accessible to people.
+Library programs also place a heavy emphasis on how to promote literacy in the community.
 Today, this field is technology-heavy, as much of the body of human knowledge has now been digitized.

 Students can expect to study specific items in their program, including:

 - How to manage collections of works in a library setting